Bogdan1218/Simulation-Of-An-Online-Store/README.md

   4. Send the order and add your personal info to the order;
   5. Generate a text report regarding the sent order.

-!
-This project has a didactic character, made for the Faculty of Cybernetics, Statistics and Economic Informatics, ASE, Bucharest.
+** This project has a didactic character, made for the Faculty of Cybernetics, Statistics and Economic Informatics, ASE, Bucharest.
+Also, the naming of the objectes and variables is made in Romanian, so translating them might be necessary for speakers of other foreign languages.